pallavbakshi/rusTree/docs/src/architecture/modules.md

 The `rustree` library (`src/core/`) is organized into several modules, each with a specific responsibility:

 *   **`config.rs`**:
     *   Defines `RustreeLibConfig`, the struct holding all configuration options for the library's behavior.
+This includes settings for traversal depth, visibility of hidden files, metadata reporting (sizes, modification times), content analysis flags, sorting preferences, and new options like `list_directories_only`, `root_node_size`, and `root_is_directory`.

 *   **`node.rs`**:
     *   Defines `NodeInfo`, the struct representing a single file system entry (file, directory, symlink) and its collected data.